Evanmoody25/School_District_Analysis/README.md

 Logical and comparison operators are used to retrieve all the rows with the "math_score" column for Thomas High School ninth graders from the student_data_df.

 The reading and math scores for the ninth graders in Thomas High school are replaced with NaNs.

+# Deliverable 1

+The loc method is used to select all the reading and math scores from the ninth grade at Thomas High School.